 Simple things you can do to get a better credit score include:

-If you struggle to secure WiFI for bad credit with no upfront cost (like a deposit), mobile broadband is a useful alternative.
+If you struggle to secure WiFI for bad credit, mobile broadband is a useful alternative.
 Payment options are either pay monthly (which may not be an option if you have poor credit) and the more flexible pay-as-you-go, which doesn’t require a credit check.

 Basically when you take out a contract, the company wants to be confident you’ll make payments on time.
 To get an idea about how you handle credit and financial commitments, it will check your credit history with one of the three UK credit reference agencies (TransUnion, Experian and Equifax).